✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • Allocate priority tasks to that particular time only.

-• Assign less important tasks to the other time brackets.
+• Assign less important tasks to the other periods.

 12. The Productivity Journal